A Tree Sperner Lemma: Infinite Settings

 \begin{theorem} Suppose that $T$ is a bounded tree with vertex set $V$.
 If $f:T\rightarrow T$ is a continuous compact map, then $f$ has a fixed point. \end{theorem}

+The compactness hypothesis of the map is reminiscent of the compactness hypothesis of the Schauder fixed point theorem \cite{DuGr82}.

 We give a couple of (non-)examples to illustrate.
 Consider the integer tree of Figure \ref{fig-integer-tree} with the map that shifts it one unit to the right.
 This map does not have a fixed point; it is a compact map, but the tree is not bounded.
 The infinite tree of Figure \ref{fig-infinite-tree} is bounded, but it is not compact.
-One may easily construct a fixed-point-free map that moves points within this tree towards the rightmost open endpoint.
+One may easily construct a fixed-point-free map that moves points within this tree towards the rightmost open endpoint, so that the image is not contained in any compact subset.